38 IBS Remedies That Will Change Your Life

 Cucumbers are comprised of 95 percent water, aiding in hydration and acting as a natural diuretic to keep you regular and boost weight-loss efforts.
 One medium-sized cucumber contains only about 45 calories, so you can chomp away guilt-free without upsetting your gut.
 Put your peeler away, too; the skin of a cucumber retains many of its nutrients including vitamin C and vitamin K, which helps regulates blood clotting and contributes to healthy bones.

 Grapes are low in fructan and contain anthocyanin, a name used for certain purple, blue or red antioxidants that may fight IBS and aid in weight loss thanks to their ability to inhibit inflammatory chemicals.
-In fact, women who consumed the most berries, grapes and red wine had lower levels of inflammation and insulin resistance, two factors that help ward off diabetes, than those who consumed less, according to recent research in The Journal of Nutrition.
 Dark grapes, which boast high amounts of ellagic acid, are a particularly good choice as they can spike fat burning in your body.
 Plus, they taste like nature’s candy.
-Rinse a and toss them into the freezer for an IBS safe snack that will nix those late night sugar cravings.
+Rinse and toss them into the freezer for an IBS safe snack that will nix those late night sugar cravings.

 Fight IBS, weight gain, and get a sexy glow by swapping your afternoon bag of chips with these a bag of carrots.
-Low on the FODMAP, this veggie is also one of the most satiating out there, according to Australian researchers—likely due to their high water content.
+Low on the FODMAP, this veggie is also one of the most satiating out there due to its high water content.
 And lots of H2O aids in digestion.
-Meanwhile, avoid these 20 Foods Diet Experts Hate The Most!

-Aside from being gut friendly, tomatoes are particularly rich in lycopene, an antioxidant that, unlike most nutrients in fresh produce, increases after cooking and processing.
-Dozens of studies suggest a relationship between regular intake of lycopene-rich tomatoes and a lower risk of cardiovascular disease, skin damage and certain cancers.
+Aside from being gut-friendly, tomatoes are particularly rich in lycopene, an antioxidant that, unlike most nutrients in fresh produce, increases after cooking and processing.
+Dozens of studies suggest a relationship between regular intake of lycopene-rich tomatoes and a lower risk of cardiovascular disease, skin damage, and certain cancers.
+Whether you roast them and toss them into a salad, pasta dish, or whip up a quick gazpacho, adding tomatoes diet is an easy and delicious way to combat IBS.